Balkans Tours for Young Adults

 Dubrovnik's cable car rides, Korcula's wine scene, and Hvar's legendary Carpe Diem club await travelers aged 30+.
 Street parties at Deja Vu Bar and optional rapid rafting near Split's Bacvice Beach included.

-Duration 5 days Destinations Dubrovnik, Korcula Island, Makarska, Trogir Age Range Ages 30-49 Physical Rating Moderate Room Type Shared Operator Go Croatia Sail From
+Duration 5 days Destinations Dubrovnik, Korcula Island, Makarska, Trogir Age Range Ages 30-49 Physical Rating Moderate Room Type Shared Operator Go Croatia Sail From $996

 Zagreb to Dubrovnik: Parties & Plitvice Lakes

-May, traveled in July
+Alice, traveled in April

 Zagreb's trendy bars and boat trips around Hvar's Pakleni Islands await travelers aged 20+.
 Dubrovnik's East/West Beach Club provides perfect party venues, while hostel accommodations foster new friendships.